Healthy avocado chicken salad makes a great lunch or light dinner entrée. The creamy dressing is made with Greek yogurt, avocado, and lemon juice.

 - Summer Pasta Salad with Chicken

-Interested in a weekly meal plan (it’s free!) that includes this recipe?
-Take a look at my Meal Plan #7.
+Interested in a weekly meal plan (it’s free!) that includes this chicken salad recipe?
+Take a look at my Meal Plan #7 or Meal Plan #23.
 You’ll find a wholesome recipe for each weekday plus a categorized grocery list.
 Let me do the planning for you this week!

 We’ll be adding a new meal plan weekly.
 If you’re interested, browse all of our meal plans.